 How Matter Budgets Interact with Invoice Review:

-Any time a matter-level budget has breached, you will see the Budget Overrun flag on the invoice (this may vary depending on your company's flag settings).
+Any time a matter-level budget has been breached, you will see the Budget Overrun flag on the invoice (this may vary depending on your company's flag settings).
 Use this as an opportunity to question the necessity of unexpected costs.
-If the breach of budget is justified, capture the learnings for why and work with our vendor to set a more appropriate budget.
+If the breach of the budget is justified, capture the learnings for why and work with our vendor to set a more appropriate budget.

 The "active budget" of the matter will determine when the Budget Overrun flag is triggered, so be sure to set the most appropriate budget type as active on that matter.

 Reporting on Matter-level Budgets:

 The report builder will provide you with the overall budget for a given matter, along with valuable insights into the Matter details and spend.
 The All Matters and Matter Spend report will list the total of the active budget in the budget field.
 Compare this with the spend in each matter to see which matters are approaching the budget limit.